Quick Safety 59: Safe patient use of insulin pumps and CGM devices during hospitalization

 - During an imaging study, organizations would be required to follow the manufacturer’s instructions for use on how to manage personal devices when an MRI, CT or other imaging studies are performed.
 Therefore, evaluating these areas as part of a risk assessment can reduce the potential for adverse patient outcomes.

 Note: The introductory section of the Leadership (LD) chapter of The Joint Commission accreditation manuals provides an example of a proactive risk assessment model that an organization may use.
 However, this specific approach is not mandated as there are other risk assessment tools available that may better meet the needs of the organization.
 Other examples may include a root cause analysis, failure mode and effect analysis, plan/do/check/act process, or combinations and variations of these.

 1. Centers for Disease Control and Prevention.
 Diabetes webpage.
-CDC National Diabetes Statistic Report, 2020.
-Accessed April 9, 2021.
+CDC National Diabetes Statistics Report, 2020.

 Association of Diabetes Care & Education Specialists: Continuous Subcutaneous Insulin Infusion (CSII) Without and With Sensor Integration, reviewed by the Professional Practice Committee, Updated March 2021.
 Includes recommendations for hospital insulin pump policy content.

 Centers for Disease Control & Prevention: National Diabetes Statistics Report, 2020